happybono/SonataSmooth/README.md

 # SonataSmooth
-This tool implements three different noise reduction algorithms for smoothing out data: Rectangular Averaging, Median Filtering, and Binomial Averaging.
+This tool implements three different noise reduction algorithms for smoothing out data: Rectangular Averaging, Binomial Median Filtering, and Binomial Averaging.
 It processes data from a list and displays the results in another list.

 ## Algorithms
 ### 1. Rectangular Averaging Algorithm